sd2beatles/MySQL-recipe-in-English-/chapter_8.md

 Then, using the function of SIGN where it returns zero for zero parameter whearas returing 1 for any positive integer.

+### 4) Avoiding Recursive and Lengthy Subquries
+In mangaing somewhat complicating quries, repeating the same subquires over and over seems to be inevitable.
+It thie repetitive code appears often in our code, it would be unpleasant and hard for readers to catch up the lines, leading to thier lower readability.
+Thefore, CTE which stands for Common TABLE Expression kicks in to deal with this issue -simplifying complex joins and subqueries.

+CTE follows the below caluse
+ _"with <talbe name> AS (SELECT ~)"_